msssk/jsbp/codecon.md

 ## Guidelines and Rules

+Some of the rules below include example code with some examples labelled 'Correct' and others labelled 'Incorrect'.
+In most cases the 'Incorrect' examples are valid JavaScript, but should be considered poor practice as they are error-prone or bad for readability.
+A linting tool should be used and configured to raise warnings if the incorrect forms are encountered.

 ### Avoiding Pitfalls and Improving Correctness

 * Avoid using global variables; pass references to local scopes as needed